alanng10/Alga/Docue/a.md

 Alga should has forgo Hawaii land strat worth long ago.

-Alga release desktop environment written in Kotlin.
+Alga release desktop environment written in Class Lang.

 The desktop environment is support in work and study.